The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Model description

 in the case of undirected movement (analogous to Eq. \eqref{eq:lv}) and

 in the case of pressure-driven movement (analogous to Eq. \eqref{eq:pv}).
+The quasi-steady approximation of the virus can be mathematically recovered in the limit of fast viral dynamics and slow diffusion.
+The results of Section \ref{sec:lowdiff} indeed confirm the validity of the assumption in this parameter regime.

 Both these models have been studied previously \cite{morselli23}.
 Eq. \eqref{eq:l} fall in the category of classical spatial Lotka--Volterra models for prey and predators, which have been widely studied \cite{dunbar84,li15,morozov06,petrovskii05,petrovskii02}.
 Eq. \eqref{eq:p} replaces the standard diffusion with nonlinear cross-diffusion: similar models have been introduced in several other works \cite{bubbaheleshaw20,carrillo18,gwiazda19,lorenzi17}, but to our knowledge the exact formulation of Eq. \eqref{eq:p} has only been presented in our previous work \cite{morselli23}.